DutchJavaDev/LibreBeats/README.md

 | **Frontend** | [`src/frontend`](src/frontend) | Cross-platform Flutter app (Home, Search, Library, Liked, Settings + mini/full player UI) |
 | **Backend** | [`src/backend`](src/backend) | Self-hosted [Supabase](https://supabase.com/docs/guides/self-hosting/docker) + Go services for SQL migrations and audio ingest |

 **Current state:** The Flutter client is a self-contained UI prototype built with sample data and a simulated player (Spotify-style shell, not wired to any backend).
-The backend can ingest YouTube URLs into Postgres and Supabase Storage via a queue worker, but the app is not yet wired to Supabase or real playback.
+The backend can ingest YouTube URLs into Postgres and Supabase Storage via a queue worker, App is currently wired for basic search and playback (background supported)

 ### Prerequisites